 Active Discovery is automatically run for multi-instance DataSources that have it enabled.
 It is a process by which LogicMonitor determines all of the similar components of a particular type on a given system.
 For each component “discovered”, an instance is created and data is collected for that instance.
 For a detailed discussion of LogicMonitor’s Active Discovery process, see Active Discovery.

 Active Discovery typically runs on a schedule that is configured from the DataSource definition.
 However, there may be situations in which you do not want to wait for the next scheduled execution of Active Discovery in order to add an instance into monitoring.
 In these situations, Active Discovery can be manually initiated.

-Before you manually run Active Discovery, make sure that the datasource and/or instance are not disabled at the group level - this will prevent instances from being added to monitoring.
+Before manually initiating Active Discovery, ensure the DataSource and/or instance are not disabled at the group level as this will prevent instances from being added into monitoring.

 To manually initiate Active Discovery, follow these steps: